supercool/Cache-Monster/README.md

 ```

-## New roadmap
+## V2 roadmap

 1. [x] Fork the existing {% cache %} tag.

 2. [x] Build an interface for integrating with external caching solutions such as Varnish, CloudFlare, AWS ElastiCache, Fastly etc. Start with just Varnish.

-3. [ ] Provide controller action for emptying the db caches, and also the external ones.
+3. [x] Provide controller action for emptying the db caches.
+Purging externals will happen if configured to.

 4. [x] Provide a basic view in the cp for manually deleting caches